-If in a raw data cube there is only one dark current frame, the equivalent dark current frame is the same for every frame in the data cube and is equal to the only dark current frame acquired, If in a raw data cube there are more than one dark current frame, the equivalent dark current frame is the interpolation in time of two consecutive acquired dark frames.
+Raw data cubes may have one or more dark current frames.
+If there is only one dark current frame in a raw data cube, the equivalent dark current frame is the same for every frame in the data cube and is equal to the only dark current frame acquired, If there is more than one dark current frame, the equivalent dark current frame is the interpolation in time of two consecutive acquired dark frames.
 The dark subtracted frames are computed subtracting the equivalent dark current frame to the original frame in the raw data cube.
 At the end of this operation the dark current frames are removed and there will be a dark subtracted data cube with the same bands and samples number of the raw data cube and a number of lines equal to the original minus the number of dark current frames.

-This is also the reason why calibrated cubes have a lower number of frames than corresponding raw cubes.
+This is the reason why calibrated cubes have a lower number of frames than the corresponding raw cubes.